ericwq/golangIDE/shared-gopls-daemon.md

 now there is only ONE **shared daemon process**.

 ## Solution
-the  reasonable solution is to change the gopls code. because ```os.TempDir()``` is very easy to be changed by others. it's up to the gopls developer.
+the suggest solution is to change the gopls code. because ```os.TempDir()``` is very easy to be changed by others. it's up to the gopls developer.
-I already report the issue to the gopls team. see this []()
+I already report the issue to the gopls team. see this [post](https://groups.google.com/g/golang-tools/c/y3OQNIudLzQ)

 ## Code clue
 ```